How to Audition

 How will I know VYT's decision?

-Valley Youth Theatre will notify you via this website under the audition tab if you you have received a "called back."
+Valley Youth Theatre will notify you via this website under the audition tab if you you have received a "callback."

 - You will be given a day and time to come back to the theatre.

 - In a group setting you will be asked to read scenes, sing and possibly learn a dance.

 - Callback attire is the same as audition attire.
 Dress to move; do not wear sandals or skirts.
 If you choose to bring a change of clothes, changing areas will be provided.